zanminkian/git-validator/packages/git-validator/README.md

-  -f, --fix                    automatically fix problems using eslint -w, --write                  automatically format code using prettier -u, --update                 automatically fix problems and format code using eslint and prettier -h, --help                   display help for command
+  -f, --fix                    automatically fix problems using eslint -w, --write                  automatically format code using prettier -u, --update                 automatically fix problems and format code using eslint and prettier -d, --dry-run                print what command will be executed under the hood instead of executing -h, --help                   display help for command

 Commands: